robin-rpr/calos/CONTRIBUTING.rst

 The test suite is tricky, because we need a test framework and to set up complex test fixtures.
-We have not yet figured out how to do this at reasonable expense with dependencies as tight as run- and build-time, so there are systems that do support Charliecloud but cannot run the test suite.
+We have not yet figured out how to do this at reasonable expense with dependencies as tight as run- and build-time, so there are systems that do support Clearly but cannot run the test suite.

-Building the RPMs should work on RPM-based distributions with a kernel new enough to support Charliecloud.
+Building the RPMs should work on RPM-based distributions with a kernel new enough to support Clearly.
 You might need to install additional packages (but not from third-party repositories).